-We’ll answer these questions below and explore the legal intersection of libel, humor, and impersonating someone on the Internet.
+Below, we’ll answer these questions and explore the legal intersection of libel, humor, and impersonating someone on the Internet.

 First Things First: Parody, Satire, and Defamation: What is the Difference?

 I won’t bore you with a diatribe on the finer points of satire versus parody; suffice it to say that works of both satire and parody are meant to be witty – if not poignant – commentaries on issues of public concern.

 Defamation, on the other hand, is a free speech boundary that protects a person or company from harmful, malicious, negligent lies.

 In the United States, satire and parody are acceptable, but defamation is not.

 Is it legal to Parody a private citizen By Co-Opting Their Name On Social Media?